minvws/nl-covid19-coronacheck-website/en/guidepost.md

 Then contact the healthcare provider who vaccinated you.
 If you have been vaccinated at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.

 Have you been vaccinated by your general practitioner, hospital or healthcare institution?
 Then contact them.
 They can get you a coronavirus pass with the correct data.

-Does that take too long?
-Then you can always book a free test appointment so that you can make a test certificate.
-For example, if you are going to visit an event within a few days.
-To get access to an event: {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>
 {% endcapture %}